3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 $ sudo fastboot reboot
 ```

-Note: if you make ANY of your own changes to the tagged tree your built kernel will be named 3.18.0-linaro-hikey+ (use `uname -a` to see the kernel name).
+**NOTE:** if you make ANY of your own changes to the tagged tree your built kernel will be named 3.18.0-linaro-hikey+ (use `uname -a` to see the kernel name).
 This means that the installed kernel modules in /lib/modules will not work correctly unless you install a new set of kernel modules in /lib/modules from your kernel build.

 ### Install onto SD card